 For long-term Cyprus residents, the non-dom regime has always had a cliff.
 After seventeen years as a tax resident of Cyprus out of any twenty consecutive, the individual is deemed to have acquired Cyprus domicile and steps from a Special Defence Contribution position of zero on dividends and interest to the full domestic rate.
 The cliff has been the structural endpoint of the regime since 2015.

 The 2026 reform changed that.
-A new Article 3A of the Special Defence Contribution Law gives the deemed-domiciled individual the option to step off the cliff by paying a fixed sum of €250,000 for a five-year period.
+A new Article 3D of the Special Defence Contribution Law gives the deemed-domiciled individual the option to step off the cliff by paying a fixed sum of €250,000 for a five-year period.
 The Tax Commissioner's Circular 2/2026 of 29 May 2026 sets out how it works.

 The cliff has become a paid extension.
-The price is €50,000 per year on average.
-The election can be made up to twice, covering up to ten more years as a non-Dom for Special Defence Contribution purposes.
-The terms are strict, the deadline is short, and the calculation is not the same for every taxpayer.
+The €250,000 is a single upfront payment that buys five years of treatment as a non-Dom for Special Defence Contribution purposes.
+The payment is non-refundable for any reason.
+The election can be made up to twice, covering up to ten years in total.
+The terms are strict, the deadline is short, and whether the move makes economic sense is not the same calculation for every taxpayer.

 What the new path actually is